Wildlife Deserve Better: Why I Voted YES on Proposition 127

 Note pages 4 and 5 from the CPW regulations: https://cpw.widen.net/s/kmpdszcx6j/ch03

-A YES vote on Proposition 127 would maintain the flexibility of CPW to kill mountain lions and bobcats when they are preying on livestock and at the same time support the positive impact these animals have on the ecosystems they inhabit.
+A YES vote on Proposition 127 would have maintained the flexibility of CPW to kill mountain lions and bobcats when they are preying on livestock and at the same time support the positive impact these animals have on the ecosystems they inhabit.
+The welfare of wildlife should drive all wildlife management decisions.
+Period.